Revelation (Divus Pennae ex Tragoedia) Lyrics

 Wandering alone

-Try as I might to escape the fight
+Try as I might

-It never lets me go
+That never lets me go

-Oh no, oh no, I've got to find a way
+I've got to find a way

-Oh, when the north wind steep
+Oh, when the North winds sleep

 That is when we'll meet again

-Oh, when the shadows keep
+Oh, when the shadows flee

-In the twilight I'll descend
+In the twilight, I'll descend

-Good and evil
+Good and evil never rest

-Your just a means to an end!
+They're just a means to an end

 Lost in the night